Free Non-Disclosure Agreement (NDA) Template

 Choose the NDA type

-Select unilateral if only one party is sharing confidential information, such as when engaging a contractor or consultant.
+Select unilateral if only one U.S. party is sharing confidential information, such as when engaging an American contractor or consultant.
 Select mutual if both parties will be exchanging sensitive information, which is typical in partnerships or acquisition discussions.

 Enter both parties' information

-Provide the legal names, business addresses, and authorized signers for the disclosing party and the receiving party.
-Use the full legal entity name rather than a trade name to ensure enforceability.
+Provide the legal names, business addresses, and authorized signers for the U.S. disclosing party and the receiving party.
+Use the full American legal entity name rather than a trade name to ensure enforceability.

 Describe the purpose of disclosure